The Psychoactive Substances Act 2016

 Criminal behaviour

-Although it is not illegal inhale solvents and most gases (not including nitrous oxide), solvent abuse can cause behaviours which lead to criminal prosecution.
+Although it is not illegal inhale solvents and most gases, solvent abuse can cause behaviours which lead to criminal prosecution.
 Typically these involve antisocial or violent behaviour, assault, theft and other criminal behaviour orders.

 Young people, solvent abuse and the law